These mermaid drawings were a pleasure to produce even though I still have a lot to learn in regard to any type of portrait or anatomy drawing.

 I did a bit of research to get ideas on very basic facial features.

-Study the face of this mermaid and observe how there is a way to portray a face without really knowing everything.
-This is how beginners can draw anything we set our minds to.
+Study the face of this mermaid and observe how to portray a face without really having to know everything.
+This is what us beginners need to do so we can draw anything we set our minds to.

 I did lots of drawings of mermaids in outline form because I was trying to get the body proportions right.

-This task can be very frustrating if you allow it to be, but feel safe in the knowledge that you don't have to show anyone your starter sketches.
+This task can be very frustrating if you allow it to be, but remember that you don't have to show anyone your starter sketches.

 Figure drawing becomes easier to understand as you get further into your learning.
-It depends on which subject you really wish to conquer and that desire will get you there.
+It depends on which subject you really wish to conquer and a strong desire will get you there.

 You can draw sketchy lines to indicate the posture and the curves of the body and then build the drawing around these lines.